omelhus/VBNXT.Console/README.md

 | Credentials | As Basic Auth Header |

 When you select "Fetch token" you'll get an id token, access token and a refresh token.
 The refresh token is what you'll set in the user secrets file.

+## Adding queries and mutations

+GraphQL queries and mutations are added to the VBNXT.Client project under Queries.
+The queries and mutations will then be source generated into c#-code, so all you need to do is add what you want and compile the project.
+The method will then be available on the VismaBusinessNXTClient.